MontiCore/cd4analysis/README.md

 * loading symbols from symbol files, and
 * transforming CDs into the svg format and textual PlantUML models.

-The requirements for building and using the SD CLI tool are that Java 8, Git, and Gradle are installed and available for use in Bash.
+The requirements for building and using the CD CLI tool are that Java 8, Git, and Gradle are installed and available for use in Bash.

 The following subsection describes how to download the CLI tool.